4 Stage Balance Test

 During clinical consultations/check-ups

 The 4-Stage Balance Test is best conducted when a patient presents for a consultation to discuss balance issues due to aging, injuries, or a neurological condition.
-Since this balancing test can screen individuals for increased risk of falls, healthcare providers can discuss what this balancing test is all about.
-Providers can begin conducting it to assess balance if the patient consents to taking it.
+Since this balancing test can screen individuals for increased risk of falls, healthcare providers can discuss its purpose.
+Providers can begin conducting it to assess balance if the patient consents.

 During house calls